-Deputy accused of fraud that cost victims nearly $11M
+Nebraska deputy accused of fraud costing victims nearly $11M

 FREMONT, Neb.
 (AP) - A Nebraska sheriff’s deputy has been charged with fraud in a scheme that authorities say cost his victims nearly $11 million.

 Federal court records say 44-year-old Craig Harbaugh faces 13 counts of wire fraud and two more of bank fraud for acts committed between October 2014 and October 2019.
-He’s pleaded not guilty.
-The records don’t yet list a trial date.
+He pleaded not guilty after an indictment was filed this week.

-Harbaugh lives in Fremont and is a Dodge County deputy.
-He’s been placed on administrative leave.
+The Associated Press left a message seeking comment from a lawyer for Harbaugh.

 The court records say Harbaugh defrauded investors by lying to them about having deals to sell tactical equipment to government customers of his company, Tactical Solutions Gear.